The Nest

 Midtown

-As much as Midtown is considered one of the best places to visit, it’s also one of the unsafe areas of New York.
-With its massive attractions that make it a popular tourist destination, perhaps, it’s the same reason that pulls the crimes closer.
-There’s Central Park, Times Square, and clusters of pickpockets and muggers.
+Midtown is one of the best places to visit, but it’s also one of the most unsafe areas of New York.

 For a neighborhood that houses 62,000 people, property crime covers 740 per 10,000 people, while violent crime covers 120 per 10,000.